MicrosoftDocs/well-architected/well-architected/services/networking/ip-addresses/cost-optimization.md

 ---
-title: Cost optimization and IP Addresses
+title: Cost optimization and IP addresses
-description: Focuses on the IP Addresses service used in the Networking solution to provide best-practice and configuration recommendations related to Cost optimization.
+description: Focuses on the IP addresses service used in the Networking solution to provide best-practice and configuration recommendations related to Cost optimization.
 author: v-stacywray
 ms.author: robbymillsap
 ms.date: 01/31/2022